Stages Of Stress: How Stress Progresses

 Responding to situations this way may make you feel more alert to identify threats or dangers and react accordingly.
 Physiological responses are also beneficial for non-life-threatening situations, potentially enabling you to have more energy or focus when needed.
 However, these responses can deplete energy and cause mental burnout when they occur in the long term.

-Cognitive reactions to stress
+Cognitive reactions to stressful situations

 In addition, those experiencing stress may have difficulty concentrating, their working memory can be reduced, and their ability to process complex information may become impaired.